- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 18/2100Z to 19/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 2 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 18/2100Z to 19/2100Z: Solar activity has been at moderate levels for the past 24 hours.
+The largest solar event of the period was a M3 event observed at 19/2049Z from Region 2993 (N28, Lo=245).
+There are currently 4 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (20 Apr, 21 Apr, 22 Apr).
+Solar Activity Forecast: Solar activity is expected to be moderate with a chance for X-class flares on days one, two, and three (20 Apr, 21 Apr, 22 Apr).

 IIA.
-Geophysical Activity Summary 18/2100Z to 19/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 353 km/s at 19/1247Z.
-Total IMF reached 7 nT at 19/1203Z.
-The maximum southward component of Bz reached -5 nT at 19/0943Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 538 pfu.
+Geophysical Activity Summary 18/2100Z to 19/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 563 km/s at 18/2321Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 2218 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (20 Apr, 21 Apr, 22 Apr).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (20 Apr) and quiet levels on days two and three (21 Apr, 22 Apr).